 I would add that Firewall Group Policies need to be configured properly for DirectAccess connections to be successful.
 Also, the Domain Firewall Group Policies need to be correctly setup to ensure that the “Remote Client Status” console on the DirectAccess server displays the current state of all IPHTTPS connected clients.
 In my experience, the Firewall group policy object settings are not to be confused with the Firewall settings in the Local machine store of both the clients and Server.
 The local store settings can be accessed and edited using either :

-1) Netsh advfirewall show and Netsh advfirewall set cmds.
+and Netsh advfirewall set

-2) Get-NetFirewallProfile and Set-NetFirewallProfile cmdlets.
+and Set-NetFirewallProfile

 While successful DirectAccess connections can be made if the firewall local store settings on both the client and server match each other, “Connected Clients” status will not be displayed in the “Remote Client Status” console.
 Only after configuring the Firewall Group Policies as explained above was I able to report on IPHTTPS connections.
 The following PowerShell script will display historical data for ConnectionType DirectAccess for the last one day: